 Is it for you?

-Ice climbing can be a strenuous activity even though our coaching will emphasize development of technique to reduce the need for brute strength.
+Ice climbing can be a strenuous activity even though our coaching will emphasize the development of techniques to reduce the need for brute strength.
 The climbing will be tailored towards your ability and strength as much as possible.
 A high level of fitness will contribute to enjoyment and achievement.
-‘Hot Ice’ is suitable for climbers with previous ice-climbing experience and a strong desire for adventure.
+This program is suitable for climbers with previous ice-climbing experience and a strong desire for adventure.

 PLEASE DON’T HESITATE TO CONTACT US IF YOU NEED TO KNOW MORE ABOUT THIS PROGRAM!